eflows4hpc/ParSoDA-Py/README.md

         ...

 ## Defining a new test runtime
-A test runtime allow to define a specific configuration for an underlying ParSoDA runtime (e.g. a specific configuration of the COMPSs environment), just for performace testing purposes.
+A test runtime allows to define a specific configuration for an underlying ParSoDA runtime (e.g. a specific configuration of the COMPSs environment), just for performace testing purposes.

 If you want test the ParSoDA libray, most likely you want to define your own test runtime and run one or more of the already defined use-cases.

 For defining a new test runtime you must follow these steps:

-1. create an .py file in "test/runtime" or append your runtime definition to one of the already existing ones (possibily except the "test_runtime.py" file, which defines the TestRuntime abstract type);
+1. create a .py file in "test/runtime" or append your runtime definition to one of the already existing ones (possibily except the "test_runtime.py" file, which defines the TestRuntime abstract type);
 2. define your runtime as a class with just one "run(self, app, chunk_size, cores, log_file_path)" method.
 The class must extend the test.runtime.test_runtime.TestRuntime as in the next example:

         class PyCompssScalabTestRuntime(TestRuntime):